 Today, I’m talking about sharing my fail-proof plan to NOT kill your Peace Lily and how to keep your Peace Lily Blooming!
 They don’t call me a crazy plant lady for nothing!

 MY FAIL-PROOF NO KILL PEACE LILY PROBLEM SOLVER

 Cause: Not enough light.

 Solution: Move it into a well-lit area or purchase a plant light.
-We have ours in our sunporch in front of a south facing window.
+We have ours in our sun porch in front of a south-facing window.
 We supplement it’s light with a plant light during the winter when there is are fewer hours of daylight.
-Be sure to set a timer (no more that 4 hours at a time) to avoid burning on the foliage.
+Be sure to set a timer (no more than 4 hours at a time) to avoid burning on the foliage.